maakbaas/esp8266-iot-framework/docs/config-manager.md

 build_flags = -DCONFIG_PATH=configuration_filename.json
 ```

 This configuration file will be automatically copied into the library folder before each build.

+**Important:** After you have changed the JSON file, you also need to regenerate the web interface to reflect the latest changes by enabling the REBUILD_HTML build flag, otherwise the web interface will show the old configData.
+Refer to [this section](https://github.com/maakbaas/esp8266-iot-framework/blob/master/docs/getting-started.md#editing-the-web-interface) for more details.

-An example of how this file could look is shown below.
+An example of how this file could look is shown below:

 ```json
 [